 M.B.A., The George Washington University, with concentrations in strategic management and corporate social responsibility

-Mr. Akin has an MBA from The George Washington University, where he also graduated magna cum laude with a bachelor’s degree in political communications.
-He lives with his beautiful and talented wife Wendi in Washington, DC.
+Michael has an MBA from The George Washington University, where he also graduated magna cum laude with a bachelor’s degree in political communications.
+He lives with his incredible wife and 3-year-old son in Washington, DC.

 Writing And Editorial Guidance

 M.P.A., The George Washington University, with concentration in managing state and local governments